 3. Document the evidence

 Gaslighting is rarely a one-time event.
-Gaslighters usually carry out their toxic patterns and plans for days and years.
+Gaslighters usually carry out their toxic patterns and plans repeatedly.
 A favorite trick of theirs is denying things they have done or said so you end up doubting yourself.
 Fixing such a toxic relationship can get nigh on impossible, making you feel trapped and suffocated.

-It gets much easier to shut down a gaslighter if you have the proof on your side and know that your partner is lying through their teeth.
-Evidence can also help you process things better and realize that no, you’re not really going crazy and something really is wrong.
+If you have the proof on your side and know that your partner is lying through their teeth, not only will it help you see their manipulative patterns clearly but also make it much easier to shut down a gaslighter.
+Evidence can also help you process things better and realize that you’re not really going crazy and that something really is wrong.
 And, if matters ever take a turn for the worse and you decide to get a restraining order, the evidence can help you in court.

 5. Build up your confidence